 - Crippling lack of freedom with a user being shackled to their device.

 - Unable to move long distances from the device.

 - Compatibility with smart devices is on a sharp decline.
 Many don’t have the 3.5mm cable jack any more, meaning you can only use wireless headphones.

 Wireless headphones usually use Bluetooth to connect to a smartphone, laptop or portable music player.
 From earbuds that sit in your ear to over-ear headphones there are many different styles but AfterShokz's open-ear headphones is unique in allowing music to be heard via cutting edge bone conduction technology and still let the sound of your surroundings in as well.
 But be mind, some of the headphones are wireless, but not really Bluetooth headphones.
 For example, AfterShokz Xtrainerz swimming headphones is an MP3 player with no Bluetooth connection.
 For more info, check our blog AfterShokz Aeropex vs. Xtrainerz.

 Wireless headphones open up a world of opportunity for runners, cyclists, and even swimmers with complete waterproof headsets like the AfterShokz Xtrainerz.
 With wireless headphones you can freely walk between the office, kitchen, sofa, and garden without missing a word from the podcast or song you were listening to.

 Any qualms about Bluetooth reliability and connectivity can be quashed as technology continues to improve at lightning speed in the latest versions of Bluetooth.
 Nowadays, it’s standard for almost all devices to have Bluetooth and Bluetooth’s ability to handle data-heavy files is continuing to improve.

-Find out which wireless headphones will suit your lifestyle best here and free yourself from the cable!
+But find out which of our AfterShokz bone conduction wireless headphones will suit your lifestyle best here and free yourself from the cable!